iem-projects/pd-acre-amb/tools/amb_tools.rst

 Hints
 .....
  The inverse of the speaker matrix is calculated, but this can be singular.
-Especially for hemisphere arragement of speakers, use phantom speakers to fill the sphere.
+Especially for hemisphere arrangement of speakers, use phantom speakers to fill the sphere.

 References
 ----------